conda-incubator/conda-project/docs/source/experimental.md

                         options username=<user>,password=<pass>
 ```

 Here's an example of running a project directly from an archive stored on S3.
-Note that `s3fs` may note already be
+Note that `s3fs` may not already be
 installed with Conda Project.
 This will run the default command for the
 [cmds-and-vars](https://github.com/conda-incubator/conda-project/tree/main/examples/cmds-and-vars) example project.

 First the archive is downloaded and the contents are extracted to a local directory called `cmds-and-vars`.
 You
 can change the output directory with the optional `--directory` flag.
-Then the the `run` action is performed, in
+Then the `run` action is performed, in
 this case on the default command.
 You'll see that it installs the local locked environment and executes the command.

 ```text